neoforged/Documentation/docs/resources/server/advancements.md

   - `loot`: A list of [loot tables][loottable] to roll and give to the player.
   - `function`: A [function] to run.
 If you want to run multiple functions, create a wrapper function that runs all other functions.
 - `sends_telemetry_event`: Determines whether telemetry data should be collected when this advancement is completed or not.
 Optional, defaults to false.
 - `neoforge:conditions`: NeoForge-added.
-A list of [conditions][conditional] that must be passed for the advancement to be loaded.
+A list of [conditions] that must be passed for the advancement to be loaded.
 Optional.

 ### Advancement Trees